Outdoor Mass Gatherings

-Marion County Code Chapter 9.25 allows an outdoor mass gathering of people in unincorporated areas of the county through a permit issued by the Board of Commissioners, following a public hearing.
+Marion County Code Chapter 9.25 allows an outdoor mass gathering of people in unincorporated areas of the county through a permit issued by the Board of Commissioners.

 When is a permit required?

 An Outdoor Mass Gathering permit is required for “small gatherings” with an estimated attendance of 751–3000 persons for 6 to 120 hours within any continuous 3-month period.
 The board may approve a subsequent small gathering within three months of a prior small gathering on the same property.
 If a second small gathering is approved, no third small gathering shall be allowed within six months of the first small gathering.

 Be advised that the county also has noise regulations, outlined in

-Ordinance #1273, that control noise levels, based on time-of-day.
-Any person planning the use of a sound producing device that may violate any provision of this ordinance may apply for a variance from these provisions.
+Ordinance #1273, that control noise levels based on time-of-day.
+Any person planning to use a sound producing device that may violate this ordinance may apply for a variance.
 Please note

 Noise Variance applications must be submitted at least 35 days prior to the event.